Security Practices at Webex Events

 Encryption

 We believe that unless the data is being used, it needs to be encrypted.
 That is why we encrypt data-in-transit on both the internal and external networks using HTTPS (TLS 1.2+).
-All data-at-rest is encrypted using AES-256 with keys managed from our AWS key management service (KMS).
+All data-at-rest is encrypted using AES-256 with keys managed from our AWS Key Management Service (KMS).
 Those keys are generated in the KMS, rotated within the KMS, and destroyed in the KMS.
 After all, the security provided through encryption is only as good as the security of the keys.

 Intrusion Detection and Prevention